ManticoreGamesInc/platform-documentation/docs/core_api/audio/isTransient.md

 ### Description

 Default false.
-If set to true, the sound will automatically destroy itself after it finishes playing.
+If set to true, the [Audio](core_api/classes/audio) will automatically destroy itself after it finishes playing.

 ### Notes
 !!! info